StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 1. Required Keys and OCIDs
+# 2. Required Keys and OCIDs

 Execute the following 3 steps as per [Required Keys and OCIDs](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm):

 1. Create a user in IAM for the person or system who will be calling the API, and put that user in at least one IAM group with any desired permissions.
-See Adding Users. **You can skip this if the user exists already.**
+See Adding Users. **You can skip this step if you want to run this lab as the user you are currently logged in.**

-2. **Keep a record of the following items for later use in the lab:**
+2. Generate an API signing key and Record of the following items for later use in the lab:

   * RSA key pair in PEM format (minimum 2048 bits)
   * Private key passphrase